Men in Black (1997 film): Plot

 At the morgue, the alien tells J and Laurel that "the galaxy is on Orion's Belt" before dying.
-After neuralyzing Laurel, K identifies the alien as Rosenberg, a prince from the Arquillian Empire.
+After neuralyzing Laurel, K identifies the alien as Gentle Rosenberg, a prince from the Arquillian Empire.
 K and J visit Frank the Pug, an alien informant, who explains that Rosenberg was protecting a miniature galaxy.
-The galaxy is a powerful energy source which the Bug wants to use to destroy the Arquillians.
-An Arquillian warship soon arrives in Earth's orbit and demands the MIB return the galaxy or they will destroy the Earth.
+The galaxy is a powerful energy source that the Bug wants to use to destroy the Arquillians.
+An Arquillian warship soon arrives in Earth's orbit and demands that the MIB return the galaxy or they will destroy the planet.

-J and the Bug both realize the galaxy is on the collar of Rosenberg's cat, Orion, which is now with Laurel.
-The Bug captures her and swallows the galaxy.
+J and the Bug both realize the galaxy is on the collar of Rosenberg's cat, Orion, which is now with Laurel; the latter captures her and seizes the galaxy.
 As the Arquillians prepare to destroy Earth to stop the Bug, the MIB locks down all transportation.
-J guesses the Bug will head to the New York State Pavilion, where the MIB hid flying saucers during the 1964 World's Fair.
+J guesses the Bug will head to the New York State Pavilion, where the MIB hid flying saucers during the 1964–65 World's Fair.

-At the site, the Bug tries to escape with Laurel.
-She briefly breaks free, and the agents shoot down the ship.
-The Bug sheds its human skin and reveals its true form, swallowing the agents’ weapons.
+At the site, the Bug tries to escape with Laurel, but she briefly breaks free.
+K and J shoot down the ship, which crash-lands in Corona Park.
+The Bug sheds its disguise, revealing its true appearance and swallowing the agents' weapons.
 K allows himself to be eaten so he can retrieve his weapon from inside.
-J distracts the Bug until K shoots the Bug apart from within.
-Laurel uses J's gun to finish the bug off.
+J distracts the Bug until K shoots it apart from within; Laurel uses J's gun to vanquish it.

 After returning the galaxy to the Arquillians, K reveals that he was training J to take his place.
 J neuralyzes him so he can retire.
 Later, J continues his work with Laurel, who has joined the MIB as Agent L.

+A long zoom-out shot reveals that the universe is contained in a marble owned by an unknown alien.